 Cedar-hawthorn rust is a common disease of apple, crabapple, hawthorn, and ornamental pear in Kentucky; it also affects quince, mountain ash, pear, and serviceberry.
-Symptoms are beginning to appear across the state.
 The pathogen overwinters as galls on its alternate hosts, cedar and juniper.
 Removal of these galls on cedar can later reduce disease incidence on the deciduous hosts.
 Once trees become infected limited management options are available.

 Cedar-Hawthorn Rust Facts

 - Leaf symptoms begin as small, pale yellow spots on upper leaf surfaces (Figure 1).
 Spots enlarge to become orange with black dots in the center.
 Infected fruit, petioles, and twigs exhibit similar symptoms.